nominalaeon/guides/javascript/es5-class-pattern.md

-# Project Structure Basic Conventions
+# ECMAScript 5 Class Pattern

 There is something wrong with me.
-I love writing JavaScript Classes. in es5.
+I love writing JavaScript Classes. in ES5.

-When written correctly*, a Class script is expressivene and readable in a way many other patterns can't be.
-A Class's method and property assignments can become a table of contents that abstract away fuller, harder to navigate functionality.
-Some of these concepts are hard to get at first, but, like an exotic parasite, once they tunnel into your brain they are very difficult to remove.
+When written correctly, a Class script is expressivene and readable in a way many other patterns can't be.
+A Class's method and property assignments can become a table of contents that abstract away lengthy, hard to navigate functionality.
+Some of these concepts are hard to get at first, but, like an exotic parasite, once they tunnel into your brain they are impossible to remove.

-\* *My version of correctly anyway.*

 * * *